After you apply

 A conditional offer

-This means that you have not yet achieved the required grades or qualifications to study your selected course, and your offer will only be confirmed if you obtain the stated grades or qualifications.
-If you meet the conditions of our offer, we will confirm your place, but if you do not achieve the stated grades or qualifications, your offer may be withdrawn.
+This means that you are a suitable applicant but have not yet achieved the required grades or qualifications to study your selected course.
+If you achieve the stated grades or qualifications, we will then confirm your place.
+If you do not achieve the stated grades or qualifications, your offer may be withdrawn.

 -